Complicity

 It does not matter whether the agreed crime is committed by only one or some of the participants in the joint criminal enterprise, or whether they all played an active part in committing that crime.
 All of the participants in the enterprise are equally guilty of committing the crime regardless of the actual part played by each in its commission.

 The Crown must prove beyond reasonable doubt that the crime which was the subject of the joint agreement was in fact committed.
-It therefore must prove beyond reasonable doubt that each of the essential facts or ingredients, which make up that crime, was committed, regardless of who actually committed them.
-Further, in respect of a particular accused, the Crown must prove beyond reasonable doubt that he/she or they was a participant in the commission of that crime as part of a joint criminal enterprise with one or more persons.
+It therefore must prove beyond reasonable doubt that each of the elements which make up that crime, was committed, regardless of who actually committed them.
+Further, in respect of a particular accused, the Crown must prove beyond reasonable doubt the accused was a participant in the commission of that crime as part of a joint criminal enterprise with one or more persons.

 But it may be that in carrying out the joint criminal enterprise, one of the participants commits an additional offence that was not the crime that they had agreed to commit but was one that at least one or some of the other participants foresaw might be committed.
 In such a case, not only would each of those participants be guilty of the offence that they agreed to commit, but those participants who foresaw the possibility of the commission of the additional offence would also be guilty of the additional offence.